visyat/RISCV-OoO-CPU/README.md

 ```
 git clone https://github.com/visyat/RISCV-OoO-CPU.git
 ```
 Import all files `/src/*.v,` `/sim/tb.v`, and `/sim/evaluation-hex.txt` into your Verilog simulator: Modelsim/Questasim (with Quartus) or Xilinx Vivado.
-Our test bench runs our top-level `CPU` module, loading the following instructions represented in byte-code (little-endian) from `evaluation-hex.txt` into our `Instruction Memory`:
+Our test bench runs our top-level `CPU` module, loading the following instructions represented in hex – where each line corresponds to one byte of a 32-bit instruction – (little-endian) from `evaluation-hex.txt` into our `Instruction Memory`:

 ```
 addi x1, x0, 4